jakebathman/tailwindcss-uk-docs/source/docs/upgrading-to-v1.blade.md

 ...your `input` would have red text instead of black text.

-You can fix this by setting a text color on form elements explicitly:
+You can fix this by setting a text colour on form elements explicitly:

 ```diff
   <div class="text-red">